codelex-io/prep-course/exercises/02-mini-projects/00-tic-tac-toe/README.md

 # Tic Tac Toe

-We are going to create Tic Tac Toe game.
-There is already UI prepared, so we must just make it work.
+We are going to create a Tic Tac Toe game.
+UI for the game is already prepared, we just have to make it work.

 But we are not some lame coders, who just write code.
-We want our code to work, so we are going to write using Test Driven Development (TDD) approach.
+We want our code to work, so we are going to write it using Test Driven Development (TDD) approach.
 Which means that we start with a failing test and only then write an implementation.

 There is one test scenario already prepared.

-To understand what is TDD, check out [The Three Laws of TDD @youtube.com](https://www.youtube.com/watch?v=AoIfc5NwRks)
+To understand what TDD is, check out [The Three Laws of TDD @youtube.com](https://www.youtube.com/watch?v=AoIfc5NwRks)

 ## Getting Ready